apache/fluo-muchos/README.md

  * Python scripts that push the Ansible scripts from a local development machine to a cluster and run them.
 These Python scripts can also optionally launch a cluster in EC2 using [boto].

-Checkout [Uno] for setting up Fluo's dependencies on a single machine.
+Checkout [Uno] for setting up Accumulo or Fluo on a single machine.

 ## Installation